feseha-btc/JS2NAIRR/README.md

 Fuzzy Oligo Primer Screening (FOPS): A GPU-Accelerated Degenerate Fuzzy Oligo Finder

 Project Overview

-This repository hosts the code, data, and documentation for the JS2NAIRR_FAA project, which implements a high-performance, GPU-accelerated pipeline for identifying optimal degenerate oligonucleotide probes/primers within massive sequence datasets.
+This repository hosts the code, data, and documentation for the FOPS project, which implements a high-performance, GPU-accelerated pipeline for identifying optimal degenerate oligonucleotide probes/primers within massive sequence datasets.
 The core engine leverages PyTorch and CUDA to parallelize the sequence matching process, drastically reducing execution time for bioinformatics analyses.

 📂 Repository Structure
 The project is organized into the following four primary directories: